radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/iap-release/01-iap-release-overview.md

 - [IAP 2.x release notes](02-iap-2-release-notes.md "IAP release notes" )
 - [IAP 1.x release notes](03-iap-1-release-notes.md "IAP release notes" )

+### Version 2.1

+Improvement of the "web based" user access review:

+- Add of a new group membership review,
+- For the Application Rights Review only, addition of explicit validation by the reviewer with the "sign-off" action,
+- Once entries have been signed off by the reviewer, they can be switched to "Remediation Pending" status automatically or manually (action "proceed now" by the review campaign owner), even if the review campaign has not been finalized,
+- The automatic status change is carried out by a batch run daily, and is configured in the technical configuration (activation and delay in days).

+New group glossary management dashboard available from repository analytics reports to mass update group description and group sensitivity level.

+Ability to hide Role Mining and PAM Booster dashboards and menuitems if there are not required by updating the technical configuration of the project.

+Improvement of the risk ranking.

 ### Version 2.0